Kun786/Angular-Design-Patterns-Imlementation/README.md

 Once the Angular Application Boostrap and The Appcomponent is called it then start initialzing the compoenents.
 Once the Component is initialized first thing is called

--> Constructor() // This is not Angular Life-Cycle its the Basic Concept of OOP after that<br> -> ngOnInIt() // This life cycle is called only one time when component is initialized.<br>
+:heavy_check_mark: Constructor() // This is not Angular Life-Cycle its the Basic Concept of OOP after that<br>
+:heavy_check_mark: ngOnInIt() // This life cycle is called only one time when component is initialized.<br>

 ---